Hospice overview

 - Chapter 182-551 WAC describes the hospice program as a service

-Alien Medical Program and Hospice
+Alien Medical Program and hospice

 Clients receiving Alien Emergency Medical Program (AEMP) must have prior authorization for hospice services from the HCA Hospice Program Manager.